Expand To Show Full Article

 Bless you!

 Why do Italians say salute?
-It’s essentially a way of wishing people “good health”.
+It’s basically a way of wishing people “good health”.

-In Medieval times when the plague used to reap thousands of victims, people started saying salute to one another after sneezing (starnutire) as a way to fend off the illness.
-After all, a sneeze (starnuto) is often a sign of an incoming cold!
+In the Middle Ages, when the plague claimed thousands of victims, people began to say salute to each other after sneezing (starnutire) as a way to ward off the disease.
+After all, a sneeze (starnuto) is often a sign of a coming cold!

 Ora non ho te-e-e-eeetciù! – Salute!